Videographer : Colin Mok

 the factory founded in 2020

-Bringing Japanese Tea Boxes to the World
+Bringing Japanese Tea Boxes to a Global Stage

 each tea box is made by hand